SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Paladin]**

-The next time you hit a creature with a weapon attack during this spell's duration, your weapon pierces both body and mind, and the attack deals an extra 4d6 psychic damage to the target.
+The next time you hit a creature with a melee weapon attack during this spell's duration, your weapon pierces both body and mind, and the attack deals an extra 4d6 psychic damage to the target.
 The target must make a Wisdom saving throw.
 On a failed save, it has disadvantage on attack rolls and ability checks, and can't take reactions, until the end of its next turn.

 # 232. - Stoneskin (M,V,S) level 4 Abjuration [Concentration] [SOL]